Ruoxi-Li0351/Ruoxi-Li0351.github.io/_pages/sam.md

 ---
 layout: archive
-title: "About Me"
+title: "!= Work"
 permalink: /sam/
 author_profile: true
 ---

-Beyond accounting, you can find me:
+When I'm not working you can find me:
-* Cooking and eating
+* Cooking and eating (constantly)
-* Playing the guitar
+* Playing guitar
 * Running and cycling
-* Hiking
+* Hiking and kayaking
-* Traveling
+* Traveling and experiencing new things
+* Eating some more
+* Playing soccer, tennis, golf, basketball
-* Watching TV
+* Watching Netflix
-* Programming and being a nerd
+* Programming
+* Trying to fix things around the house (emphasis on trying)